-The M.S. in Industrial and Organizational (I/O) Psychology program at Albizu University, Miami campus, offered on campus as well as fully online, prepares students to be culturally competent I/O practitioners who develop and apply scientific knowledge to solve problems in the workplace.
-You will graduate with practical training in the areas of selection and placement, training and development, performance measurement, organizational development, and quality of worklife.
+The MS in Industrial/Organizational (I/O) Psychology Masters program at Albizu University’s (AU) Miami Campus is offered on campus as well as online.
+It prepares students to be culturally competent I/O practitioners who develop and apply scientific knowledge to solve problems that occur in work environments.
+Students graduate with practical training in the areas of selection and placement, training and development, performance measurement, organizational development, and quality of work life.

-- Program emphasis on applied training approach to prepare you to succeed in the labor market.
+- The Industrial/Organizational Psychology masters program emphasis on applied training approach to prepare you to succeed in the labor market.

 - Small student-faculty ratio to assist students to engage in critical thinking and hone their skills to meet the needs of diverse organizational settings upon graduation.

-- Ongoing faculty mentoring to support your career goals.
+- Ongoing I/O psychology faculty mentoring to support your career goals.

-Classes are taught by active I/O professionals who bring to the classroom a working expertise in theories, research, and practice in the field.
+- I/O psychology classes are taught by active I/O professionals who bring working expertise to the classroom through theories, research, and practice in the field.

-The application for the Master of Science in Industrial and Organizational Psychology program consists of the following:
+The application for the Master of Science in Industrial/Organizational Psychology consists of the following:

 - A completed and signed application form submitted prior to the established deadline and accompanied by the $50 application fee.
 Begin the application process by setting up an online account.

 - Results of the Graduate Studies Admission Examination (EXADEP) or the Graduate Record Examination (GRE).
 Only the scores from exams taken within the last five years will be accepted.